In this article

 Social media influencers aren’t just huge, international celebrities with millions of followers.
 Micro-influencers, who might only have a few thousand followers online, tend to have more engaged audiences than the big names.
 Depending on their focus, this can make them perfect for your local marketing efforts.

 While you’re doing all you can to reach new customers in your neighborhood, don’t forget the old ones.
-Your guests are one of the most effective resources in your marketing toolbox.
+Your existing guests are one of the most effective resources in your marketing toolbox.

 Local guests are particularly good targets for personalized campaigns.
 Give them the tools they need to spread positive word of mouth: links to leave reviews on your website and local search profiles, promos to share with friends and family, referral programs and loyalty programs to keep them coming back for more.